javiless/disaster-response/README.md

 c) models folder
-- train_classifier.py # script that loads data from database, tokenizes it, builds the ML model, evaluates it and saves it as a pkl file.
+- train_classifier.py # script that loads data from database, tokenizes it, builds the ML model, evaluates it and saves it as a pickle file.

 d) README.md